 Gases that trap heat in the atmosphere are often called greenhouse gases (GHG), analogous to the way in which a greenhouse retains heat.
-Common GHG include water vapor, CO_2 , methane (CH4), NO_x, chlorofluorocarbons (CFC), hydrofluorocarbons, perfluorocarbons, sulfur hexafluoride, O3, and aerosols.
+Common GHG include water vapor, CO2, methane (CH4), NO_x, chlorofluorocarbons (CFC), hydrofluorocarbons, perfluorocarbons, sulfur hexafluoride, O3, and aerosols.
 GHG are emitted by both natural processes and human activities.
 The accumulation of GHG in the atmosphere regulates the earth's temperature.
 Without the natural heat trapping effect of GHG, the earth's surface would be about 34 degrees Centigrade (°C) cooler.
 However, it is believed that emissions from human activities, such as electricity production and vehicle use, have elevated the concentration of these gases in the atmosphere beyond the level of naturally occurring concentrations.

 In 2006, the California State Legislature adopted Assembly Bill 32 (AB32), the California Global Warming Solutions Act of 2006 and the Governor signed it into law.
 AB32 focuses on reducing GHG emissions in California.
 AB32 requires CARB to adopt rules and regulations that would achieve GHG emissions equivalent to statewide levels in 1990 by 2020.
-In addition, two Statelevel Executive Orders have been enacted by the Governor (Executive Order S-3-05, signed June 1, 2005, and Executive Order S-01-07, signed January 18, 2007) that mandate reductions in GHG emissions.
+In addition, two State-level Executive Orders have been enacted by the Governor (Executive Order S-3-05, signed June 1, 2005, and Executive Order S-01-07, signed January 18, 2007) that mandate reductions in GHG emissions.
 SB375, signed in September 2008, aligns regional transportation planning efforts, regional GHG reduction targets, and land use and housing allocation.

 Operation of the proposed Project would involve no greater consumption of motor vehicle fuels or increased electrical demand which would generate GHG emissions in comparison to the existing levels.
 However, implementation of the Project would preclude the increase in motor vehicle fuels that would be required if the all bus parking were to instead occur at RTA's primary facility in San Luis Obispo.
 The San Luis Obispo APCD has an operational phase GHG CEQA significance threshold for commercial projects of 1,150 MT/yr.
 The project impacts will be evaluated with California Emissions Estimator Model software package (CalEEMod version 2013.2.2) and compared to the threshold.
-Due to a lack of significance thresholds, a determination of the Project's impact on regional, statewide, or continental resources of concern affected by global climate change (i.e., regional water supply and hydrology, plant and wildlife species range expansions or contractions, Sierra snowpack, extent of polar ice caps, sea level rise, etc.) would be speculative.
-However, the project impacts will be evaluated with the CalEEMod program herein.
+A determination of the Project's impact on regional, statewide, or continental resources of concern affected by global climate change (i.e., regional water supply and hydrology, plant and wildlife species range expansions or contractions, Sierra snowpack, extent of polar ice caps, sea level rise, etc.) would be speculative.